 Reading this excellent biography through my lens as a Benedictine Oblate, I couldn’t help but think that even as a devout Episcopalian, Mother Seton had a bit of the Benedictine about her, in the sense of her practicality and her intuitive grasp of the Benedictine motto, “ora et labora” (prayer and work).

-One striking example of her practical realism comes to us through her words to Sister Cecilia O’Conway, the first candidate to join the Daughters of Charity in 1808.
+One striking example of Elizabeth’s practical realism comes to us through her words to Sister Cecilia O’Conway, the first candidate to join the Sisters of Charity of St. Joseph’s in 1808.
 Ten years later, when the saint assigned her to help establish an “orphan’s asylum” in New York City, Sister Cecilia resisted.
 Her inclination was toward prayerful silence (she had considered becoming a Carmelite at one point), and the arduous mission to New York – noisy, necessarily social and therefore intrusive – seemed an almost unbearable challenge to her; it would leave her with even less time for prayerful meditation than her teaching duties at Emmitsburg.

-Mother Seton, who understood the sister’s contemplative leanings because she shared them, nevertheless urged the sister onward, saying, “If you suffer, so much the better for our high journey above. … This is not a country, my dear one, for Solitude and Silence, but of warfare and crucifixion.”
+Mother Seton, who understood Cecilia’s contemplative leanings because she shared them, nevertheless urged the Sister onward, saying, “If you suffer, so much the better for our high journey above. … This is not a country, my dear one, for Solitude and Silence, but of warfare and crucifixion.”

 Sister Cecilia went to New York, of course, but what striking – even shocking – words from a saint who so often seemed to bear her wounds and challenges with such placidity.

-And yet, amid this “warfare and crucifixion” how was Mother Seton able to build so many good things – form what functioned in service to what is good?
+And yet, amid this “warfare and crucifixion” how was Mother Seton able to build so many good things?

 Possibly it was her familiarity with the Cross that helped the saint overcome trials and persevere in an energetic country full of challenges.
 She knew personal sufferings – early widowhood and the loss of beloved children.
 She experienced tests to her faith, and to her own vows, which were heavy, and she carried them with a kind of Paschal instinct, certain that “the one who governs us all will bring light out of darkness.”
 (Collected Writings, June 24, 1811).